Integral cohomology of quotients via toric geometry

-\textbf{Acknowledgements.} I want to thank my former advisor Dimitri Markouchevitch who gave me the idea of toric blow-ups for resolving quotient singularities, Thomas Megarbane for a very useful discussion about cyclotomic rings and Alessandro Duca for several English writing advises.
-I am also grateful to Jean-Pierre Demailly and Simon Brandhorst for very pertinent remarks during my talks, respectively in the ALKAGE workshop and in the Jananese-European symposium on symplectic varieties and moduli spaces (see respectively Remark \ref{hypopo} and Proposition \ref{mainlefsch}).
-This work was supported by Fapesp grant 2014/05733-9 and the ERC-ALKAGE, grant No. 670846.
+I want to thank my former advisor Dimitri Markouchevitch who gave me the idea of toric blow-ups for resolving quotient singularities, Thomas Megarbane for a very useful discussion about cyclotomic rings and Alessandro Duca for several English writing advises.
+I am also grateful to Jean-Pierre Demailly and Simon Brandhorst for very pertinent remarks during my talks, respectively in the ALKAGE workshop and in the Japanese-European symposium on symplectic varieties and moduli spaces (see respectively Remark \ref{hypopo} and Proposition \ref{mainlefsch}).
+I also want to thank the referees for their help to improve the writing of this paper.